mansona/rock-paper-scissors/README-template.md

 If you want more help with writing markdown, we'd recommend checking out [The Markdown Guide](https://www.markdownguide.org/) to learn more.

 **Note: Delete this note and the content within this section and replace with your own learnings.**

+### What I changed

+#### Standardisation of border radius

+Making the design pixel perfect I would have had different border radius' for the score box and the actual score.
+It's better to have consistency in the end product than perfctly matching hte design pixel perfect

+#### Don't spread out the "Score" text

+There was something strange with the (kerning?)/spacing with the "SCORE" word over the score.
+It seemed really spread out and we thought it looked odd if we tried to recreat it.
+So we ignored.

 ### Continued development